 - committed to maintaining a healthy, active lifestyle.

-Within school, our pupils have the chance to compete in intra-school tournaments in seventeen different sports across the school and in terms of inter-school sport, our pupils have the chance to compete in at least sixteen different sports formats against other schools.
+Within school, our pupils have the chance to compete in intra-school tournaments in over fifteen different sports formats across the school and in terms of inter-school sport against other schools, our pupils have the chance to compete in inter-school tournaments in at least fifteen different sports formats in, typically, well over fifty different competitions and festivals during an academic year.

 The Olympic Legacy is certainly very much alive at Clavering with, for example, large percentages of pupils having the opportunity to represent the school in competitive inter-school sport before leaving us: